nervosnetwork/muta/docs/graphql_api.md

 <td valign="top"><a href="#uint64">Uint64</a>!</td>
 <td>

-A timestamp that records when the epoch was created
+A timestamp that records when the block was created

 </td>
 </tr>